 As referenced above, two copies of the notice of the right to rescind are included in the loan documents the settlement agent provides to you to sign.
 If you decide to rescind, or cancel, your mortgage, your must provide a signed copy of the notice or a written letter to the lender prior to midnight of the third business day after you sign loan documents.
 We recommend that you retain copies of all documents you provide to the lender related to rescinding your mortgage.

-Please note that the day that you sign your loan documents, holidays and Sundays do not count against the three day right of rescission period.
-Saturdays do count against the three days as long as it is a normal business day for the lender.
-For example, if you sign your loan documents on a Monday, you have until Thursday at midnight to rescind your mortgage (assuming there are no holidays that week).
+Please note that the day that you sign your loan documents, public holidays and Sundays do not count against the three day right of rescission period; however, Saturdays do count against the three days.
+For example, if you sign your loan documents on a Friday, you have until the following Tuesday at midnight to rescind your mortgage (assuming there are no holidays that week).

 If you decide to cancel your mortgage you are free to start the refinance process over with a different lender.
 Although starting the process over requires more time and you may be out non-refundable costs such as appraisal and lender fees, canceling a bad mortgage saves you money over the life of the loan and possibly at closing depending on the issues you identified.
 Additionally, the right of rescission period only applies to refinances of owner occupied properties and not non-owner occupied properties.
 The three day rescission period does not apply to home purchase mortgages.